 Ashish Patel: Abraaj has deep experience investing in the QSR/casual dining space, including in Kudu (the largest QSR chain in Saudi Arabia by number of outlets), Acurio (a leading Peruvian restaurant operator with a global presence), and Wine Connection (a wine-themed restaurant and wine retail chain in Southeast Asia).
 The ‘eating out’ culture is rapidly growing in these markets, and in lieu of home cooked food, young middle class consumers are opting for a more ‘social’ dining experience.
 We are also seeing the advent of local specialized brands capturing market share from global brands, as the experience is more customized to meet local flavors, demographic trends, and spending habits.

-Read the press announcement of the transaction here: The Abraaj Group to acquire Java House from ECP.
+Read the press announcement of the transaction here: The Abraaj Group to acquire Java House.